Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 For example, suppose your site has an Add-to-Cart button.
 You would use an event to track every time the button is clicked.
 You would use a metric to measure the percentage of users who added to the cart at least once or the average number of items added per user.

-All other metrics are secondary or monitoring metrics; select metrics that will give you insights into long-term success.
-See Primary metrics, secondary metrics, and monitoring goals in Optimizely Experimentation.
+All other metrics are secondary or monitoring metrics.
+Select secondary metrics that give you insights into long-term success.
+See Primary metrics, secondary metrics, and monitoring goals.

-Identifying the correct metric is a huge factor in determining whether your experiment will have statistically significant results.
+Identifying the correct metric is a huge factor in determining whether your experiment has statistically significant results.
 See these supporting articles:

 How metrics are calculated